 Typically, our Drug List includes more than one drug for treating a particular condition.
 These different possibilities are called "alternative" drugs.
 If an alternative drug would be just as effective as the drug you are requesting and would not cause more side effects or other health problems, we will generally not approve your request for an exception.
-If you ask us for a tiering exception, we will generally not approve your request for an exception unless all alternative drugs in the low cost-sharing tiers won't work as well for you.
+If you ask us for a tier exception, we will generally not approve your request for an exception unless all alternative drugs in the lower cost-sharing tiers do not work as well for you.

-Our plan can say yes or no to your request
+Our plan can say yes or no to your request.

-- If we approve your request for an exception, our approval usually is valid until the end of the plan year.
-This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say no to your request for an exception, you can ask for a review of our decision by making an appeal.
-Section 5.5 tells you how to make an appeal if we say no.
+• If we approve your request for an exception, our approval usually is valid until the end of the plan year.
+This is true as long as your doctor continues to prescribe the drug for you, and that drug continues to be safe and effective for treating your condition.

+• If we say no to your request for an exception, you can ask for a review of our decision by filing an appeal.
+Section 5.5 explains how to file an appeal if we say no.

-The next section tells you how to ask for a coverage decision, including an exception.
+The next section explains how to ask for a coverage decision, including an exception.